stackflows-com/php-client-stackflows/docs/Api/OrganizationApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$organizationUnitId = nesciunt; // string | The ID of the organizationUnit.
+$organizationUnitId = quod; // string | The ID of the organizationUnit.

 try {
     $result = $apiInstance->deleteOrganizationUnits($organizationUnitId);